 Larry says that the real prankster is in fact ‘The Boogeyman’ and for some reason he is trying to frame Frances for the various incidents across town.
 Events, continue to escalate when the town is plunged into a blackout, with only the McCausland home being unaffected, further implicating Frances in the pranks.
 Also the escalation shows how far The Boogeyman is willing to go, making the finale more climactic, because thinking about it rationally, while still criminal, spray-painting and egging cars, is easily considered to be in the youthful hijinks territory, meanwhile cutting off power to a whole town is not only dangerous but easily moves into supervillain territory, I suppose vandalism really is a gateway crime.
 Also the movie just glosses over it, but the whole alarm clock thing is way more serious than it makes it seem, it means that The Boogeyman is totally cool with breaking and entering.
 Basically, my take away from this is that Oogie Boogie has built up a fairly substantial rap sheet by the end of the film.

-I mentioned earlier that since her brother’s illness she’s treated the world differently, approaching things more logically, so when she encounters something she doesn’t understand she does the one thing that makes sense, she goes to the library, like Hermione Granger without the buck teeth and magic.
-She checks out a book about Boogeymen, so she now has ‘The Boogey Book’ and she and Larry use it to build a trap for The Boogeyman, made up of Boogey Goo to act as bait because Boogeymen apparently find irresistible and a device which will age the Boogeyman till he’s old and harmless.
+I mentioned earlier that since her brother’s illness, she has treated the world differently, approaching things more logically, so when she encounters something that she doesn’t understand she does the one thing that makes sense to herself…she goes to the library.
+How very Hermione Granger of her.
+But anyway, she goes to the library and checks out a book about Boogeymen, and now armed with the ‘Boogey Book’ she and Larry use it to try and trap The Boogeyman who has been causing them so much trouble.
+They do this by making ‘Boogey Goo’ to act as bait, because apparently boogeymen find it irresistible, and a device which will age The Boogeyman till he’s old and harmless.

 First Published on: https://offtherecordblog.org/